 While we were in town, Leigh Dryden of Decante This was in town hosting a wine tasting.
 Not just any wine tasting, Leigh shared his passion for brilliant German wines with us.
 I’d never thought to get into German wines, turns out, they’re incredible.
 We spent the night soaking in Leigh’s knowledge, fantastic wines and matching cheeses, made especially by Kirsten at The Schoolhouse in Gerringong.
 It was an awesome night, we met some fantastic locals too.
 Find out more about Leigh and Decante This here.

-If you have a day to spare I highly recommend you jump in the car and take a road-trip out to Jervis Bay.
+If you have a day to spare I highly recommend you jump in the car and take a road trip out to Jervis Bay.
 It is one of the most beautiful beaches I have ever had the pleasure of visiting.
 The drive, from Berry, should take you around an hour or so and it is 100% worth it.
-I have a whole blog post about this beautiful part of the world, so be sure to read that here to find out everything you need to know about visiting Jervis Bay.
+I have a whole blog post about this beautiful part of the world, so be sure to read that here.
+If you have the time, you could take in the beautiful scenery from a unique perspective by cruising across the bay, looking for local bottlenose dolphins and enjoying the views of the long sandy beaches from the water.
+Book your Jervis Bay Cruise here.

 After you’ve had a great breakfast or lunch, I recommend spending an hour or two strolling through the shops on the main street and tucked around corners.
 There are some really lovely little boutiques in the area, selling hand-made items, arts and crafts, clothing and beauty products as well as homewares and the like.
 It’s just a nice place to plod along, dipping in and out of stores, enjoying the sunshine.